u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/studio/fields.rst

 Html (`html`)
 -------------

-The :guilabel:`Html` field is used to add text that can be edited using the Odoo HTML editor.
+The :guilabel:`Html` field is used to add text that can be edited using the Thrive Bureau ERP HTML editor.

-- :guilabel:`Multiline Text`: disables the Odoo HTML editor to allow editing raw HTML.
+- :guilabel:`Multiline Text`: disables the Thrive Bureau ERP HTML editor to allow editing raw HTML.

 .. example::